 I feel like iOS text expansion is an overlooked feature.
 It may not be obvious to many people but it’s a feature that can speed up repetitive typing tasks.

-I use text expansion all the time, whether it’s to use canned email templates or just quickly typing an email address or home address.
+I use text expansion all the time for things like quickly typing an email address or home address.
 You can find it by going to Settings > General > Keyboard > Text Replacement.
 These expansions are synced between all your devices.
 On macOS go to System Preferences > Keyboard > Text.

 Here’s how it works.
 When you tap the plus (+) button in the upper right corner, you’ll be presented with a screen with two input fields: Phrase and Shortcut.
 The shortcut is what expands into the phrase.
 Apple has a small selection of expanders by default.